WMFR: History

 In 1998, WMFR programming was once again heard on 1320 AM (called WTCK at the time), which had changed its format to sports talk, which did not prove successful.
 Among the programs on WMFR at the time were Larry King Live and CBS Radio Mystery Theater.

 In 2001, after Infinity Broadcasting purchased the station (as well as WSJS and its simulcast partner WSML), WMFR added Paul Harvey and The Fabulous Sports Babe, and a local talk show hosted by program director Elliott replaced Dr. Toni Grant in the late afternoon.
 Other changes included a weekly financial talk show and a show about area businesses.
 Later in 2001, WMFR added Sean Hannity on weekdays other than Wednesday, replacing Elliott, and Meeks' morning show added more news, focusing more on the Triad as a whole.
 WSJS began helping WMFR with its news coverage.

-On February 14, 2007, WMFR (along with WSJS and WSML) was sold by CBS (formerly Infinity) to Raleigh-based Curtis Media Group.
-This move marries WSJS with FM news/talk station WZTK, which covers both the Triad and Triangle (as well as southern Virginia and as far south as Fayetteville).
+On February 14, 2007, WMFR (along with WSJS and WSML) was sold by CBS Radio (formerly Infinity) to Raleigh-based Curtis Media Group.
+The move partnered WSJS with FM news/talk station WZTK, which covers both the Triad and Triangle (as well as southern Virginia and as far south as Fayetteville).

-WMFR dropped its long-standing news/talk format on July 15, 2010, adopting its current sports radio programming.
+WMFR dropped its long-standing news/talk format on July 15, 2010, switching to sports radio programming.

 In January 2022, it was announced that Curtis Media Group would sell WMFR and WPCM to Triad Media Partners.
 Curtis Media sold WSJS one month prior, meaning these stations were Curtis Media's last properties in the Piedmont Triad market.

 On June 22, 2022, WMFR began stunting with country based Christmas music as "The Christmas Channel".

 On July 15, 2022, WMFR ended stunting and launched a country music format, branded as "104.5 The Rebel", with 5,000 songs commercial free.